 {137}

-Alliance,| had nothing in common with the meetings of the &#8220;Brethren.&#8221; It was on the invitation of a single person, who received and lodged them in his own house, a meeting the object of which was the study of prophetic questions.
+Alliance,¦ had nothing in common with the meetings of the "Brethren."
+It was on the invitation of a single person, who received and lodged them in his own house, a meeting the object of which was the study of prophetic questions.
 Let us take note, however, of the largeness of heart recognized amongst brethren, and let us remember that the Lord Himself began by putting Himself within the reach of all; but He saw Himself limited to a small circle before He had accomplished His course.
 It is the special character of truth, which acts in love, to begin with a full and large heart, and to find itself soon enclosed within narrow bounds, by that which it meets with in the hearts of others.
 It is on a little flock that the heart of the Father rests.
 May brethren remember this, I do not pretend to say, that we were perfect, like Christ (we are very far from that), nor that the hostility of which we are the objects ought to be attributed solely to the pure malice of the adversaries.
 And, in encountering attacks such as those of Mr. Monsell, it is hard to keep the heart always large and open.
 I hope, nevertheless, that my brethren will take heed that it may be so.
 But, whatever love may be shewn by a witness to the truth, it remains no less true that his faithfulness will always have the effect which I have pointed out.

-If one wishes to do things &#8220;on a large scale,&#8221; of which the tract of Mr. Monsell expresses itself ambitious, then, in truth, we must recur to a totally different principle, to the one which the tract proclaims in these terms: &#8220;Take always the path where the least faith is needed.&#8221; For in order to have great numbers, forsooth it needs be, either that God act upon the masses themselves by a spirit of power, or that we should lower the demands of our walk to the measure of the great number, that is to say, to a very low measure of faith.
-That is the principle which Mr. Monsell avows and recommends. *It is the foundation of his tract.* For my part I can say that my principles have not changed.
-That which I published, when I was leaving nationalism, &#8220;on the nature and unity of the Church of Christ,&#8221; is still what satisfies me most of all that has appeared on this subject, and it is totally opposed to the principles of union announced by Mr. Monsell.
+If one wishes to do things "on a large scale," of which the tract of Mr. Monsell expresses itself ambitious, then, in truth, we must recur to a totally different principle, to the one which the tract proclaims in these terms: "Take always the path where the least faith is needed."
+For in order to have great numbers, forsooth it needs be, either that God act upon the masses themselves by a spirit of power, or that we should lower the demands of our walk to the measure of the great number, that is to say, to a very low measure of faith.
+That is the principle which Mr. Monsell avows and recommends. *It is the foundation of his tract*.
+For my part I can say that my principles have not changed.
+That which I published, when I was leaving nationalism, on the nature and unity of the Church of Christ," is still what satisfies me most of all that has appeared on this subject, and it is totally opposed to the principles of union announced by Mr. Monsell.

 To return to the history of brethren, all the story which Mr. Monsell makes up of the connection between the little flocks is but the product of his own imagination.

-| Page 104.
+¦ Page 104.

 {138}